DIY Ring Light

 -Box cutter or scissors

-Michael’s was out of 20-inch wire wreath frames when I went there, so I had to choose between an 18" or 24" wreath.
+Michael’s was out of 20-inch wire wreath frames when I went there, so I had to choose between an 18-inch or a 24-inch wreath.
 The larger and brighter the ring, the more wiggle room you’ll have with distance, but you’ll need a longer rope light.
 I went with the 18" because I thought the 24" would be overkill.

-The light is a 20' LED rope light.
-It's waterproof & constructed to be used outdoors, so this thing is super rugged.
+The light is a 20-foot LED rope light.
+It's waterproof & built for outdoor use, so this thing is super rugged.
 Unfortunately, this particular rope light lies flat and doesn't coil on a circular axis, so you'll have to face it to the wreath frame's inside (or the outside) to get the correct shape.
 However, it has a 180-degree reach, so it'll work fine.

 Start by drawing out the inside and outside diameter of the frame.
 Be generous and make the circle slightly larger than the actual size.
 Now grab that box cutter and cut the circle out.
 It would help if you ended up with a cardboard steering wheel.

 Next, zip-tie the end piece of the light (the end without the plug) to the inner ring of the wireframe.
 Follow along the ring and zip-tie at each anchor point.
-By the time you make the first loop, it should look something like the photo below and should be completely solid and stable enough to pick up by the light without moving out of place or flexing.
+By the time you make the first loop, it should look like the photo below, be completely solid and stable enough to pick up by the light without moving out of place or flexing.
 Continue this pattern until you’ve wrapped the entire frame.
 (Figure 3)

 Once you complete the ring, add a zip tie at the very end for security.
 (Figure 4)

-Back to the cardboard steering wheel, tear off some large pieces of foil, and begin wrapping it.
-Make sure the foil pieces are large enough to wrap the cardboard a couple of times since foil isn’t exactly the most robust material.
+Back to the cardboard steering wheel: tear off large pieces of foil and begin wrapping it.
+Make sure the foil pieces are large enough to wrap the cardboard a couple of times, since foil isn’t exactly the most robust material.
 Wrap the entire wheel.
 (Figure 5)

-Next, you’re going to align your light frame on the cardboard and make pilot holes for a few more zip-ties.
-I found that using one sheer from a pair of scissors makes perfect pilot-hole slits.
+Next, you’re going to align your light frame on the cardboard and drill pilot holes for a few more zip ties.
+I found that using one sheet from a pair of scissors makes perfect pilot-hole slits.
 (Figure 6)

-Loop the zip-tie through the pilot holes and ensure the nub is to the back.
+Loop the zip tie through the pilot holes and ensure the nub is at the back.
 I placed two zips at every other cross-brace of the frame.
 You could zip-tie everything together at once instead of making them two separate pieces.
 But cardboard and foil aren’t exactly designed for longevity.
-In the likelihood that the foil piece wears down, all you’ll have to do in the future is snip those anchor points & cut a new shiny steering wheel.
+In the unlikely event that the foil piece wears down, all you’ll have to do in the future is snip those anchor points & cut a new, shiny steering wheel.
 (Figure 7) (Figure 8) (Figure 9)

 Voila!
 By now, you should have a fully-functional, DIY ring light.
 Now wasn’t that easy?!
 It’s light enough to clip to or hang from almost anything, or if you want to go the extra mile, try this: cut a foil square off the back of the new light.

-I grabbed some industrial strength Velcro strips from Home Depot for a little over $2 and placed a fitted strip directly to the cardboard where the foil was removed.
+I grabbed some industrial-strength Velcro strips from Home Depot for a little over $2 and placed a fitted strip directly on the cardboard where the foil had been removed.
 I put several more pieces of Velcro on various tripods around my studio.
-Do you know those crappy little “table mount” tripods that vendors give away for free as bundles?
+Do you know those crappy little “table mount” tripods that vendors give away in bundles?
 We all know they don’t support a DSLR camera!
 Throw a strip of Velcro on one of those, and you’ll have a handheld ring light at your disposal.

 Isn’t she pretty?!
-Sorry for the choppy background, my backdrops didn’t want to roll up, and my chair was missing from my studio.
+Sorry for the choppy background; my backdrops wouldn’t roll up, and my chair was missing from my studio.
 Try not to go cross-eyed.

 This thing is so much fun and so easy to make.